fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Order received page showing blank in some cases when using the WooCommerce block-based checkout form.
 * Fixed: Page layout issues when using full site editor (FSE).
 * Fixed: Not adding the checkbox field label wrapper element for some themes.
+* Fixed: Only apply changes of the shipping address from the cart shipping calculator when using that function, and not when other plugins trigger the action hook used for that.

 = 3.1.8 - 2024-04-25 =